Philippines at the 2009 SEA Games: Issues

-Philippine NSA's still have leadership quarrels which greatly affect the training of its athletes even though there are only barely three months left before the national competition happens.
+Philippine NSAs still had leadership quarrels, which greatly affected the training of their athletes even though there were only three months left before the national competition.

-Lack of government funding is also another factor why Philippine athletes have not yet been sent to other countries such as China to have an intensive training program.
+Lack of government funding was also another factor why Philippine athletes had not been sent to other countries such as China to have an intensive training program.

-The country is focusing more on subjective sports such as boxing, judo, taekwondo, diving and karatedo than objective sports such as athletics, shooting, swimming, weightlifting, lawn tennis, table tennis and badminton which are really rich in medals.
-The country's athletes in the said subjective sports can easily be cheated since those sports are scored by judges.
+The national sports strategy prioritised judged sports, like boxing, judo, taekwondo, diving and karate, over objectively measured disciplines such as athletics, shooting, swimming, weightlifting, tennis, table tennis and badminton, which offered a higher number of available medals.
+Because outcomes in judged sports relied on official scoring rather than quantifiable metrics, results could be susceptible to subjective officiating or judging errors.